Expand Your Client Base

 Foreign markets present additional opportunity.

 The national government encourages American companies to seek foreign markets.
-The Department of Commerce provides a Trade Information Guide containing a list of trade offices around the country at which people can get help as well as information about particular countries.
+The Department of Commerce provides a Trade Information Center containing a list of trade offices around the country at which people can get help as well as information about particular countries.
 The federal government, also through the Department of Commerce, further promotes international trade by providing advice.

 The North American Free Trade Agreement brought significant change to the US economy.
 Mexico has become the second largest trading partner of the United States, after Canada, and most trade with Mexico flows through Texas.